gnailuy/gnailuy.com/_posts/2012-02-05-how-to-scp-a-file-with-colon-in-its-name.markdown

 scp username@hostsname:/path/to/filename /path/to/local/directory/
 ```

-These commands and their deformation usually work fine.
+These commands and their deformations usually work fine.
 But when I tried to scp a file to my VPS this afternoon, a problem arose:

 ``` bash